 - Financial circumstances have dramatically worsened for one or both parents.

 - Any other of several reasons why your children’s best interest is no longer being served.

-When these changes are contested, it’s important to work with a child custody attorney who can show the courts exactly what is in the best interest of your children based on evidence.
+When these changes are contested, it’s important to work with a McKinney child custody modification attorney who can show the courts exactly what is in the best interest of your children based on evidence.

 Contested Modifications in Texas